 “I wished to work with this partner as their work is related to my PhD research, and I wanted to learn how my academic work could be applied in the health technology industry, and get the experience of working in a non-academic setting.
 I was interested in working on this particular project, as I had experience with similar projects from academic perspective, and I was interested in finding out how the industry approach differs and having the opportunity to discuss the challenges I’ve faced with peers.
 I was hoping to learn from people with different backgrounds through working together, and to be able to consult with colleagues and gain technical guidance.
 I also hoped to learn how a start-up in my area of research works, and what directions are relevant in the industry today.

 My project was related to my PhD research, focussing on the changes in speech and language in Alzheimer’s disease.
 Changes in language have been identified as one of the earliest signs in Alzheimer’s disease that can appear years or even decades before the diagnosis.
 Part of Winterlight Labs’ work focusses on spotting those changes automatically for disease prediction and identifying the language features that could help track the change over time and measure treatment efficiency.
-In my internship project, I aimed to spot the changes in speech patterns in longitudinal data, as well as contribute to improving the data collection and analysis methods.
+In my fellowship project, I aimed to spot the changes in speech patterns in longitudinal data, as well as contribute to improving the data collection and analysis methods.

-The aims of the internship were to understand the early changes in language in Alzheimer’s disease, to learn to analyse multidimensional longitudinal data, to improve the data collection methods from linguistics perspective, to understand how my PhD research can be applied in the industry, and to develop my technical, communication and teamwork skills.
+The aims of the fellowship were to understand the early changes in language in Alzheimer’s disease, to learn to analyse multidimensional longitudinal data, to improve the data collection methods from linguistics perspective, to understand how my PhD research can be applied in the industry, and to develop my technical, communication and teamwork skills.

 The experience of working in an office environment was new to me, but since I had very supportive and helpful supervisor and office manager, I settled in very quickly when I worked at Winterlight’s Toronto office.
-Due to Covid, I had to start the internship remotely, and since the remote arrangement was not that different from the Covid-time PhD experience, I settled in smoothly, although there were aspects that seemed challenging at first.
+Due to Covid, I had to start the fellowship remotely, and since the remote arrangement was not that different from the Covid-time PhD experience, I settled in smoothly, although there were aspects that seemed challenging at first.
 For example, I was a bit nervous about getting to know my colleagues and presenting my work and progress at the fast-paced Zoom meetings, but Winterlight was very accommodating and included me in their Zoom social events, which helped me settle in and allowed me to have a more casual conversation with the team.
 It also took me a bit of time to get used to working with 7- or 9-hour time difference with my colleagues and supervisor, since I wanted to contribute to team work and reply to emails quickly, but again everyone was very supportive and understanding, all the meetings were scheduled to everyone’s working hours, and I learned to be okay with sometimes taking longer to reply due to time difference, and keep a healthy work-life balance, which is also a skill I have wanted to develop.

 One specific training that I found very useful was the induction from the company’s business development manager, explaining how a small health technology firm works from business perspective.
 This training helped me understand how the academic research relates to and differs from the interests of the industry, and what building a start-up in health technology is like.
 I also had a chance to attend the company seminars which developed my understanding of the cutting-edge research in my specific research area